Camilormz/TSP-IT/README.md

 e/include}
 make
 ```
-- The python package `TSP.py` it's now builded!
+- The python package `TSP.py` it's now built!
 Now you can run the Jupyter notebooks from the folder `experiments`.

 ## References